MultiSafepay/docs/content/integrations/magento-2.md

 - When redirecting the customer, the status changes to **Pending payment**, until the customer reaches your success page.
 - If the payment is succesfully received at this point, the status changes to **Processing**.
 - Around the same time, the webhook is triggered and the invoice is created.
 The webhook changes the status to **Processing** (if it isn't already).
-- For bank transfers, the status doesn't change to **Pending payment**, therefore the order isn't automatically cancelled after a set period of time to give the customer more time to pay.
+- For bank transfers, the status doesn't change to **Pending payment**, therefore the order isn't automatically canceled after a set period of time to give the customer more time to pay.

 _Payment links_